 Ciara Hinksman grew up in the beautiful suburbs or North Co.
 Dublin and now lives in Co.
 Wicklow.

-She trained in Kerry in 2009, in a forest near Caherciveen, and took part in the first three-month residential programme at the Irish Permaculture and Nature Awareness School (IPNA www.ipna.ie), with Aebhric and Anna O’Kelly.
-There she studied bushcraft, tracking and sustainable living practices and made her own long-term shelter in the woods.
+She trained in nature awareness and primitive skills in Co.
+Kerry, Ireland and took part in the first three-month residential programme at the Irish Permaculture and Nature Awareness School (IPNA www.ipna.ie), with Aebhric and Anna O’Kelly.
+There she studied primitive skills, tracking and sustainable living practices and made her own long-term shelter in the woods.
 She was mentored in the ways of Tom Brown Jr and Jon Young, two world renowned visionary teachers, trackers and naturalists at the school.

 She is delighted to work with children and adults, teachers and trainers in facilitating workshops and programmes on diverse subjects, ranging from Forest School Intro’s for Adults and Nature Culture Network ‘Art of Mentoring’ weekends in Ireland, Primary and Secondary After-Schools, nature Clubs, Forest School camps for kids and school workshops that promote sustainable energy practices, biodiversity awareness and appreciation.